Uncertainty-aware Pseudo-label Selection for Positive-Unlabeled Learning: Experiments

-\textbf{Prior misspecification:} An important concern for practitioners is how to determine the prior $\pi$ of a PU dataset, as in case of sub-optimal estimation the performance of the PU classifier can be harmed considerably.
+\paragraph{Prior misspecification} An important concern for practitioners is how to determine the prior $\pi$ of a PU dataset, as in the case of sub-optimal estimation the performance of the PU classifier can be harmed considerably.
 Prior estimation constitutes a whole research branch in PUL \cite{vpu,gargMEP} and is a significant challenge in any practical PU application~\cite{bekker2020}.
 Some contemporary methods for PUL~\cite{selfpu,punce,distpu,apu} assume a known prior and do not discuss the practical consequences of not knowing such parameter, while other methods incorporate prior estimation directly into the training procedure~\cite{vpu,gargMEP,Hu2021PredictiveAL}.
-We treated $\pi$ as a hyperparameter optimized using the PU-AUC as a criterion~\cite{Menon2015LearningFC,Jain2017RecoveringTC}, thus bridging the gap between estimating the prior during training and assuming it is known \emph{a priori}.
+We treated $\pi$ as a hyperparameter optimized using the AUROC on a PU validation set as a criterion~\cite{Menon2015LearningFC,Jain2017RecoveringTC}, thus bridging the gap between estimating the prior during training and assuming it is known \emph{a priori}.

-Our experimental results show that optimizing the prior in such a way resulted in a consistent reduction in test accuracy between 0.8 and 1.2 percentage points for both our framework, nnPU, and the naive pseudo-labeling baseline (Table~\ref{tbl:test_acc}).
-In a similar vein, methods such as VPU that optimize the prior as part of the training procedure show a similar or larger difference compared to methods that use a labeled validation set such as Self-PU (Supplementary Table~\ref{tbl:full_results}).
-However, \emph{PUUPL} remained the top performer in both settings.
+Our experimental results show that optimizing the prior in such a way resulted in a consistent reduction in test accuracy between 0.8 and 1.2 percentage points for our framework, the PU loss, and the naive pseudo-labeling baseline (PU sections in Tables~\ref{tbl:imb_acc} and~\ref{tbl:test_acc_3k}).
+In a similar vein, methods such as VPU that optimize the prior as part of the training procedure show a similar or larger difference compared to methods that use a PN labeled validation set such as Self-PU.
+However, in most cases, PUUPL remained the top performer in both settings.

-Moreover, training using a wrong value for $\pi$ was less harmful for \emph{PUUPL} compared to nnPU (Figure~\ref{fig:robustness}a).
+Moreover, training using a wrong value for $\pi$ was less harmful to PUUPL compared to nnPU only (Fig.~\ref{fig:robustness}a).
 For example, on CIFAR-10 the test accuracy showed a wide plateau around the true prior of 0.4 with a performance reduction of less than 2.5\% in the range $[0.3,0.6]$.
-With smaller priors the nnPU loss collapsed to constantly predicting the majority class, and specialized oversampled risk estimators~\cite{imbnnpu} were needed for such a setting (we showed the effectiveness of \emph{PUUPL} in imbalanced settings in the previous section).
-Furthermore, the performance gap between \textit{PUUPL} and nnPU widened as $\pi$ was more severely misspecified, indicating a higher degree of robustness.
+With smaller priors, the nnPU loss collapsed to constantly predicting the majority class, and specialized oversampled risk estimators~\cite{imbnnpu} were needed to cope with such a setting (we showed the effectiveness of PUUPL in imbalanced settings in the previous section).
+Furthermore, the performance gap between PUUPL and nnPU widened as $\pi$ was more severely misspecified, indicating a higher degree of robustness.